steqeq/0000/docs/how-to/rocm-for-ai/model-automation-and-dashboarding.rst

 Use MAD to:

-*  Try new models,
+*  Try new models

-*  Compare performance between patches or architectures, and
+*  Compare performance between patches or architectures

-*  Track functionality and performance over time.
+*  Track functionality and performance over time

 Getting started with MAD
 ========================